 How to buy the LS45

 You may join our LS45 Interest List and our mailing list and we will update you when we're ready for taking orders.
-It expected that the camera should be ready for sale in the middle of 2017.
+It expected that the camera should be ready for sale in the end 2018.
 For those who wish to demo the camera we will offer those by appointment in Santa Clara, CA, USA.